Meningococcal C Conjugate (Men-C) Vaccine

 What is Meningococcal C infection?

 Meningococcal C infection is caused by bacteria called meningococcal type C. It can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
 For every 100 people who get sick, up to 15 will die, even if they receive treatment.
-Permanent complications of infection include brain damage and deafness.
+Permanent complications of infection include brain damage, deafness and loss of limbs.

 Meningococcal infection is spread from person to person by coughing, sneezing, or close face-to-face contact.
 It can also be spread through saliva.
 Babies and young children can become sick through sharing soothers, bottles or toys used by other children.
 Older children and adults can become sick through activities such as kissing, or sharing food, drinks, cigarettes, lipstick, water bottles, and mouth guards used for sports or mouthpieces of musical instruments.